Harsh2154/XScanner/README.md

 # XScanner
 This Python script is designed to detect Cross-Site Scripting (XSS) vulnerabilities in web applications by injecting common XSS payloads into form input fields.
 It identifies potential XSS vulnerabilities by checking responses for embedded scripts and event handlers.

+## Disclaimer
+This tool is intended for educational and testing purposes only.
+It is not intended to be used for unethical or illegal activities.
+Use at your own risk.

 ## Features
 Automatic Form Detection: The script scans the target webpage for forms and extracts all input fields, including <input> and <textarea>.